Document Classification: Theoretical Exploratory Paper

 His investments in Gillette and Wells Fargo initially flourished, yet when he perceived structural deterioration, he divested decisively.
 At Berkshire Hathaway shareholder meetings, Buffett candidly discusses his failures without concealment.

 Buffett's strength lies not in "continuous victory" but in "limiting losses and avoiding elimination from the game."
-This too forms part of his constructed self-operating system.
+This pattern, we propose, forms part of his constructed self-operating system—a structural approach to risk management that transcends individual decision-making.

 Bogle: The Aesthetics of Tedium